-- Single-Lane: one entry point detector and one exit point detector. - Y-Lane: two entry point detectors and one exit point detector. - Dual-Lane type: two entry point detectors and two exit point detectors.
+- Single Lane: one entry point detector and one exit point detector. - Y Lane/Mobile Lane: two entry point detectors and one exit point detector. - Dual Lane type: two entry point detectors and two exit point detectors. - Tandem Lane: one entry point, with two in-line ordering points and one exit point detector.